sarthak1144/game-of-life/README.md

 	a.
 Update the value of cell (x, y) based on its neighbors using toroidal boundary conditions.
 	b.
 Update the display of grid values.

+####What you have to do
+1.      just clone/download this repository
+2.      confirm you have python on your machine
+3.      now run this command `python game_of_life.py` and play